harry-reed/RepData_PeerAssessment1/PA1_template.md

 dayStepSumMedian_Imputed <- as.integer(median(dayStepSum_Imputed))
 ```

-MEAN and MEDIAN of Total Steps Per Day Distribution (with imputed NAs):  mean = 10766 and median = 10766.
+MEAN and MEDIAN of Total Number of Steps Taken Each Day (with imputed NAs):  mean = 10766 and median = 10766.

 Recalling the mean of the UN-Imputed Dataset = 10766 and the median of the UN-Imputed Dataset = 10765 ... the mean does not change and the median has a small change.
 Also, the new imputed median becomes identical to the mean.